jacobweber/coverArt/README.txt

 To search for covers on Amazon, you'll need a free Amazon Web Services account.
 Go to http://www.amazon.com/gp/browse.html?node=3435361 and sign up there.
 When you get your Access Key ID, put it in the text file "amazonLicense.txt", in the same directory as these scripts.

-The first time you use this program, you'll need to set up your system to use Cover Art's HTTP proxy, at http://localhost:9988.
+The first time you use this program, you'll need to set up your system to use Cover Art's HTTP proxy, at http://localhost:9988:

 On Mac OS X, duplicate your current location in the Network preferences pane, and call the new one "Cover Art".
 Select the new location's Ethernet tab.
 Under Advanced > Proxies, turn on Web Proxy, and set it to "localhost", port "9988".
 Apply the new settings.

+On Windows XP, go to Control Panels > Internet Options > Connections > LAN Settings, and check "Use a proxy server."
+Then click Advanced, and set the HTTP proxy to "localhost", port "9988".

 USAGE